You can find the Broome Bird Observatory just out of Broome, on the shores of beautiful Roebuck Bay in the Western Australia Kimberley region.

 Broome is growing and that means pollution and the pressure on the bay and its wildlife will increase.
 Many thousand birds roost at the northern beaches and the excessive recreational use of these areas is a particular concern.

-To get to Broome Bird Observatory follow the road from Broome to Derby for 9km and then turn right.
-From there it is another 15km along the unsealed (and horribly corrugated) Crab Creek Road.
+To get to the Broome Bird Observatory follow the road from Broome to Derby for 9km and then turn right.
+From there it is another 15km along the unsealed (and sometimes horribly corrugated) Crab Creek Road.

 Four wheel drive might be required when the road is wet, but not during the dry season (May - September).

-Instead of an entry fee a donation is requested.
-(The entry used to be $5, so $5 is what most people donate.)
 For guests staying at the observatory (more about this below) the use of the grounds, binoculars etc. is free.

 The Broome Bird Observatory offers many activities.
 Day visitors can enjoy self guided bird watching on the observatory trails or botanical walks.